 Data encryption software and solutions

 Most of the major security firms provide data encryption software for the enterprise.
-Here is a sampling of available enterprise data encryption software, which includes full disk encryption (for more in-depth discussions of vendors who provide full disk encryption, see eSecurity Planet’s articles Top Full Disk Encryption Software Products, Top 10 Enterprise Encryption Products, 7 Full Disk Encryption Solutions to Check out and Full Disk Encryption Buyer’s Guide):
+Here is a sampling of available enterprise data encryption software, which includes full disk encryption (for more in-depth discussions of vendors who provide full disk encryption, see eSecurity Planet’s articles Top Full Disk Encryption Software Products and Top Enterprise Encryption Software.

 Check Point Full Disk Encryption Software Blade provides automatic security for data on endpoint hard drives, including user data, operating system files, and temporary and erased files.
 Multifactor pre-boot authentication ensures user identity, while encryption prevents data loss from theft.